edthedev/edthedev.github.io/blog/comics.md

 - ✓ Cosmo, the space dog.
 He and Rocket don't get along.
 - Squirrell Girl
 - Beta Ray Bill - Thor, but with a horse's head.
 (His face made a cameo, but I'm not checking this off until we see him lift the hammer and prove he is worthy.)
+- ✓ Doctor Strange - egotistical surgeon turned wizard
+- ✓ The Dread Dormamu - cosmic interdimensional villain with a face made of burning striped carpet
 - ✓ Frog Thor
 - Cat Thor - the star of Squirrell Girl's roommates fan fiction.
 - ✓ Daredevil the blind lawyers swings around the city at night fighting crime.